IvanTepes/Space-Facts/README.md

 * The form on the **Contact** page as well as the submit button are currently not in function due to lack of skills to embed them in the code.

-* Footer **Social** network icons when clicked will take the user to the home page of the target platform Sp@ce F@cts does not currently have any profiles on the social network and they are there for visual appearance.
+* Footer **Social** network icons when clicked will take the user to the **Home Page** of the target platform.
+Sp@ce F@cts does not currently have any profiles on the social network and they are there for visual appearance.

 ### Features Left to Implement

- * More content to site such as Galaxys, Solar System, Comets etc. Can se some projections from scope [here](/assets/images/readme/wireframes/site_map.png).
+ * More content to the site such as Galaxys, Solar System, Comets etc. You can see some projections from scope [here](/assets/images/readme/wireframes/site_map.png).

- * Login feature to site with addition ideas such as disscusions about space.
+ * Login feature to the site with additional ideas such as disscusions about space.

  * News banner with latest news research or news about space general.

  * Subscribe feature.

- * Share button to share site or particular parts of site.
+ * Share button to share the site or particular parts of the site.

  * Comparation chart, diagrams or images to compare other objects in space with something more familiar to human.

- * Animation of planets, galaxies, comets etc.
+ * Animation of Planets, Galaxies, Comets etc.

  # Technologies Used